a hand holding a quart canning jar with chunks of turkey breast in golden colored broth. In the background is a tray with more jars of turkey.

 While you can raw-pack poultry, you’ll get a much better product if you hot-pack it.
 Raw-packing turkey is exactly what it sounds like.
 You fill your jars with just raw turkey and perhaps a bit of salt, and process them in your pressure canner as-is.
 They will cook in the jar in their own liquid.

-I prefer to hot pack most of my meat, which is what I’m going to demonstrate below.
+I prefer to hot-pack most of my meat, which is what I’m going to demonstrate below.
 We’ll bone out the turkeys into portions, make homemade broth with the bones, and then partially roast the meat before canning it in either chunks or ready to use diced or shredded pieces.
 Sounds like a lot of work, and it does take some time, but it will save you a ton of time later when you want a quick dinner!

 Advantages to Canning Turkey